eecs280staff/tutorials/docs/cli.md

 #### macOS (Z shell)
 {: .primer-spec-toc-ignore }

-Verify you're using the Z shell, typical on macOS.
+Verify you're using the Z shell, which is typical on macOS.
 ```console
 $ echo $0
 zsh